dbmcclain/Lisp-Actors/Actors/background.md

 A little background about this project...

-I come from Ground-based Observational Astronomoy, many decades ago.
+I come from Ground-based Observational Astronomy, many decades ago.
 My first "real" language was Forth.
 We used Forth to control the world's first completely computer-controlled telescope, atop Mt.
 Jelm, located about 25 miles SouthWest of Laramie, Wyoming, USA.